Bracknell Forest councillors have joined forces with our parks and countryside rangers to plant 7 oak trees across the borough.

 Our trees, woodlands and hedgerows are a valued resource for the borough, providing social, economic and environmental benefits.
 This makes them an apt choice to mark the fact that our council is still going strong, 21 years later.”

-To complete the project, commemorative plaques will be mounted on timber posts, which have been sustainably sourced from local trees.
+To finish the project, commemorative plaques will be mounted on timber posts, which have been sustainably sourced from local trees.

 Our vision for trees, hedgerows, orchards and woodland in Bracknell Forest can be found in our new tree strategy.
 You can view our tree strategy on our parks and countryside strategies page.